Sue: Is there anything I should know about Stephen Harris? I don’t remember seeing his name before.

 Me: I was seven years old!

-Me: You ain’t seen nothing yet.
+Me: You ain’t seen nothing yet, Nic.
+Come back in a couple of weeks.

 Nicol: A completely made-up thing?
 How am I supposed to know?